OSGeo/gdal/doc/source/development/building_from_source.rst

     The ``--prefix /installation/prefix`` option of CMake (>= 3.14) is supported since GDAL 3.7.0,
     but note that contrary to setting the CMAKE_INSTALL_PREFIX at configuration time, it will not result in the GDAL_DATA path to be hardcoded into the libgdal binary, and is thus not recommended.
+It is also not supported on Windows multi-configuration generator (such as VisualStudio).

 `
 On Windows, one may need to specify generator: